AS APPROVED BY SWG:

 - All potential data users are strongly encouraged to contact the MMS-SMART Principal Investigator (PI) or a designated lead investigator of an instrument or modeling group early in an analysis project to discuss the appropriate use of instrument data or model results.

 - All users who wish to publish results derived from MMS data are strongly encouraged to directly involve the MMS-SMART PI and/or Instrument Leads and team members as appropriate in the analysis and to offer co-authorship.
 Data users who are members of the MMS-SMART science team are required to offer co-authorship.
+[Proposed revision/TEMoore: Data users who are members of the MMS-SMART science team shall offer co-authorship to the SMART PI and relevant Lead Investigators.
 Co-authorship may be declined.

 - Users should heed the caveats of investigators as to the interpretation and limitations of data or model results.
 All important caveats should be included in the publication, even if co-authorship is declined.
 Data and model version numbers should also be specified.